ros-navigation/docs.nav2.org/migration/Humble.rst

 Changes to Map yaml file path for map_server node in Launch
 ***********************************************************
-`PR #3174 <https://github.com/ros-planning/navigation2/pull/3174>`_ adds a way to set the path to map yaml file for the map_server node either from the yaml file or using the launch configuration parameter ``map`` giving priority to the launch configuration parameter.
+`PR #3174 <https://github.com/ros-planning/navigation2/pull/3174>`_ adds a way to set the path to map yaml file for the map_server node either from the yaml file or using the launch configuration parameter ``map`` giving priority to the launch configuration parameter. ``yaml_filename`` is no longer strictly required to be present in ``nav2_params.yaml``.